-A firm sale is a sale in which the buyer pays the agreed-upon price for the book and the seller is obligated to ship the book.
-If the buyer backs out of the sale, the seller is not obligated to refund the buyer.
-A firm sale is the most common type of sale on online bookstores.
+In a firm sale, the buyer pays the agreed-upon price for a book, and the seller must ship it.
+If the buyer backs out, no refund is obligated to them.
+This type of sale is prevalent in online bookstores.